 Kayla then moved to Boston, where she managed the Lawyer Referral Service at the National Lawyers Guild - Mass Chapter; organized low-wage, immigrant women of color around immigrants' rights and workers' rights through Matahari Women Workers Center; organized Overseas Filipinxs Workers (OFWs) and Fil-Ams around the Philippines human rights crisis through Boston Pilipinx Education, Advocacy, and Resources; taught virtual creative writing classes through GrubStreet; and continued to teach yoga.

 Due to the pandemic and prolonged health crises, Kayla went into deep hibernation sometime in 2020, somewhere in Northern California.
-During her hibernation, she healed her body, made art, and got some writing published*.
+During her hibernation, she healed her body and made art.
 She has since surfaced in Los Angeles, where she still teaches virtual creative writing classes through GrubStreet.
-In Fall 2022, Kayla will embark on a new quest to expand her proficiencies as an organizer: she will begin a dual Master of Public Policy and Master of Social Welfare (Social Work) graduate program at University of Los Angeles, Luskin School of Public Affairs.
-At UCLA, Kayla plans on concentrating in Social and Economic Justice, Labor, and Immigration.
+In Fall 2022, Kayla embarked on a new quest to expand her proficiencies as an organizer: she is now a dual Master of Public Policy and Master of Social Welfare (Social Work) graduate student at University of California, Los Angeles, Luskin School of Public Affairs.
+She also works as a Teaching Assistant in the Department of Comparative Literature at UCLA.

 *Kayla publishes under K. Degala-Paraíso.
-More details on her writerly activities here.
+More details on her writerly activities, plus her <50 word bio here.